You are shaping Oak Hill Parkway

 We continue in our mission to engage and listen to you.
 Your participation in meetings, workshops and open houses has made significant improvements to the concepts / alternatives being proposed to improve mobility along US 290 and SH 71 through Oak Hill.
 Some of these improvements include:

-- Developing alternatives that address the traffic congestion in the corridor
+- Proposing an alternative that address the traffic congestion in the corridor

 - Limiting proposed elevation at the US 290/SH 71 intersection to one level instead of two levels above existing ground

 - Building new facilities for bicyclists and pedestrians, including sidewalks, a trailhead at William Cannon Drive, and a shared-use path along the entire corridor